datavis2020/datavis2020.github.io/assignments.md

   * A single  bespoke and creative interactive visualization, to some degree self-implemented in D3 or processing, __or__
 * Any other ideas, let me know ASAP and we can discuss.

+__4. Feedback report and reflection:__ For your final design,
+* obtain feedback from at least 3 different persons, two of which must be part of this visualisation class, one must not be part of this class (up to 500 words).
+* Include feedback into your final design and mention what you did change (up to 200 words).

-__4. Visualiztion tool critique:__ Pick two visualization tools (does not inlude SVG tools!), e.g., from the ones discussed in class, and discuss (up to 1000 words)
+__5. Visualiztion tool critique:__ Pick two visualization tools (does not inlude SVG tools!), e.g., from the ones discussed in class, and discuss (up to 1000 words)
+* what's the overall purpose of this tool?
-* the range of visualizations and the quality of its output?
+* the range of visualizations and the quality of its output
 * the general workflow and possible interactions
 * which skills are required and what makes it tricky to learn the tool?
+* any special useful features
-* advantages
+* advantages and things you liked
-* disadvantages
+* disadvantages and things you disliked
 * ideas for future features and general improvement
+* how each tool supported your design / workflow.

+Use bullet points wherever possible.

+Hand in as a single PDF with either
+* all graphics included, or
+* web links (make sure they work and are permanent during the marking period).

 __Marking scheme:__